 All B2B invoices must be issued, sent, and received as e-invoices after the regulation is published.
 Timeline from that date:

-The government ran a second public hearing in 2025.
+The government ran another public hearing in 2026.
 Final approval is pending.
-Plan for roll-outs during 2026-2027 depending on publication.
-Assume your 1- or 2-year clock starts the day it’s in the official journal.
+Plan for roll-outs during 2027.

 Penalties (high-level).